junxit/us-congress-bills-110/metadata.md

 - 2008-02-07 — Introduced in House
 - 2008-02-07 — Introduced in House
 - 2008-02-07 — Referred to the House Committee on Science and Technology.
+- 2008-02-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-02-13 — Considered under suspension of the rules. (consideration: CR H892-894)
+- 2008-02-13 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+966.
+- 2008-02-13 — Ms. Johnson, E. B. moved to suspend the rules and agree to the resolution.
+- 2008-02-14 — Considered as unfinished business. (consideration: CR H962-963)
+- 2008-02-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-02-14 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 387 - 0 (Roll no. 61). (text: CR 2/13/2008 H892-893)
+- 2008-02-14 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 387 - 0 (Roll no. 61).(text: CR 2/13/2008 H892-893)